 Rules & Regulations

 Marathon Swimming Australia exists to uphold the integrity, safety and recognition of marathon swimming in Australia.
-Clear rules and standards ensure that every swim is fairly assessed, safely conducted and meaningfully recognised , now and into the futur
+Clear rules and standards ensure that every swim is fairly assessed, safely conducted and meaningfully recognised , now and into the future.

 Marathon Swimming Australia recognises the Rules and Regulations of the World Open Water Swimming Association (WOWSA), ensuring that all marathon swims in Australia meet the highest international standards of fairness, safety, and integrity.